KaspaHub/kaspahub.github.io/README.md

 ## New Project Submissions & Updates
 Have a project to share?
 We’d love to feature it on the Kaspa Hub!
 You can:
-- Send us a DM on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
+- Send a direct message on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
 - Share it in our Discord server: [https://discord.gg/7umFvjcANE](https://discord.gg/7umFvjcANE)
 - Or submit your project directly on GitHub via a pull request.